 Advocates foster transitioning students to post secondary education, within the SD23's Okanagan College and BCIT programs as well as UBCO & other Okanagan College programs.
 We liaise with these institutions, bridging students to their supports and removing barriers to their success.
 We help students take the appropriate classes for entrance requirements and help with bursaries, scholarships and contacting Band offices for funding.

-Beginning in January of 2019, we are starting an Indigenous Leadership Academy under the leadership of teacher, Ms. Stacey Mee
+Beginning in January of 2019, we have started an Indigenous Leadership Academy under the leadership of teacher, Ms. Stacey Mee

 If you need an update on your students progress or have concerns, please contact us :